pjainish/pjainish/README.md

 I've been tinkering with everything from signal processing to biometrics, but these days I'm really excited about:

-- Building recommendation systems that feels like a usual bartender
+- Building recommendation systems that feels like a usual barkeep
 - Computer vision projects that make you go "wait, how did it know that?"
 - NLP applications that understand what people actually mean
 - Getting ML models to behave nicely in the real world
 - Exploring how AI can make education and entertainment more engaging

-## Beyond the Technical
+## Beyond the Code

 What really gets me going is helping businesses figure out how to use all this cool technology in ways that actually matter.
 Sometimes that means rethinking how they operate, sometimes it's about finding opportunities they didn't know existed.